Enpass vs 1Password: which takes the lead?

 Enpass vs 1Password: features overview

-1Password takes the lead in the 1Password vs Enpass feature comparison.
+1Password review takes the lead in the 1Password vs Enpass feature comparison.
 Both password managers provide a lineup of additional features to complement their password management services.
 1Password goes all-out with things like password importing, recovering, generating, and sharing as well as autofill.

 Contrastingly, Enpass skips many of these features.
 And, for those features that are offered, they tend to come with many limitations.